ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

 Setting Default Account
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To set a default account for charging jobs when you have more than one chargable account:
+To set a default account for charging jobs when you have more than one chargeable account:

 #.
 Use the ``accounts`` command to view your list of accounts you can charge jobs to: